Install a new server

 fred ALL=(ALL) NOPASSWD : ALL www-data ALL=(ALL) NOPASSWD : /usr/bin/git pull --no-edit

 Then we want to disable passwords for SSH access and use RSA keys as typing passwords is insecure.
-These changes were made to /etc/ssh/sshd_config:
+Check or add these settings in /etc/ssh/sshd_config:

 And don't forget to add your public RSA key to '~/.ssh/authorized_keys.
 Note that you'll probably need to create the directory since the account has just been created, and the owner and mode is important.